Sravani-pilla-99/customer-churn-analysis/README.md

 ## Conclusion
-This analysis highlights key factors influencing churn, such as contract type and monthly charges.
-Implementing these insights could improve customer retention rates.
+This analysis highlights key factors influencing customer churn, particularly related to contract type, monthly charges, and senior citizen status.
+By implementing the suggested actions, the telecom company can potentially reduce churn rates and improve customer satisfaction.